dlt-hub/dlt/docs/website/docs/general-usage/credentials/config_specs.md

 - If `refresh_token` is not provided, and you run the pipeline from a console or a notebook, `dlt` will use InstalledAppFlow to run the desktop authentication flow.

-[The Google Analytics example](https://github.com/dlt-hub/verified-sources/blob/master/sources/google_analytics/setup_script_gcp_oauth.py): how you can get the refresh token using `dlt.secrets.value`.
+[Google Analytics example](https://github.com/dlt-hub/verified-sources/blob/master/sources/google_analytics/setup_script_gcp_oauth.py): how you can get the refresh token using `dlt.secrets.value`.

 #### Defaults